Oh240/katacoda-scenarios/Kubernetes-103/K8 103 Section 1.md

 After running the above command, “deployment.extensions/hello-web-a123456 created” will be displayed.
 ---

-Now, let's run a service so that our nginx Deployment is accessible within the cluster.
-The YML file is named service.yml.
-Select service.yml.
-Service.yml

----

 Then, apply the service to the cluster.
 Select the below command.

 `kubectl apply -f service.yml
 `{{execute}}